0joshuaolson1/lstm-g/README.txt

 toString() return a string of the same format, specifying the current state, function choices, and topology of the network.

-step(input) takes an array of input data and propagates the input nodes' activations through the network for a single time step.
+step(input, mode) takes an array of input data and propagates the input nodes' activations through the network for a single time step.
 It is the user's responsibility to ensure that the input array's length is consistent with the intended number of input nodes.
+If the mode is TRAIN_MODE, then eligibility traces that are used in the adjust method (explained below) are updated.
+Such calculations are skipped if the mode is TEST_MODE.

 getOutput(length) takes the intended number of output data elements and returns an array of the most recent activations of that number of nodes.

 adjust(target, learnRate) modifies the network's weights according to the current target output array and the real learning rate.

-The learning algorithm assumes that all data points for both input and output are in the range [0, 1].
-To incorporate bias inputs into training (one suggestion is to bias all non-input units), always include an input data point of value 1 and dedicate an input node to share that value with other nodes.
+The learning algorithm assumes that all data points for output are in the range [0, 1].
+To incorporate bias inputs (one suggestion is to bias all non-input units), always include an input data point of value 1 and dedicate an input node to share that value with other nodes.

 Discussion